Hankook Support Transaid

 “The impact of poor transport on safety, healthcare and living standards can be fatal.
 We are therefore thankful for the impressive and energetic fundraising efforts made by companies like Hankook Tyre UK that allow us to continue our vital work.” said Gary Forster, Transaid CEO.

-Transaid is an international development organisation that transforms lives through safe, available, and sustainable transport.
+Transaid is an international development organisation that transforms lives through safe, available and sustainable transport.
 Transaid has been Hankook Tyre’s charity partner since 2006, working together to tackle two of the biggest transport challenges in economically developing countries – improving road safety and access to healthcare.
-Hankook are proud to continue our partnership with Transaid into 2021 and to make a real difference in helping to transform lives.
+Hankook are proud to continue our partnership with Transaid and to make a real difference in helping to transform lives.

 Hankook Tyres' Impact